TheOdinProject/javascript-exercises/CONTRIBUTING.md

 ### Adding New Exercises

+> [!IMPORTANT]
+> Please do not open a pull request with a new exercise unless you have opened an issue in this repo with your proposal **and** it has been approved by a maintainer.

 If a maintainer has approved a new exercise to be added, the new exercise(s) must follow the same format as existing exercises.

 To generate a new exercise template, do the following: